dtan4/ct2stimer/README.md

 ## Development

-Building and executing on Ubuntu 16.04 VM is easy so that macOS does not have Systemd.
+Building and executing on Ubuntu 16.04 VM is easy so that macOS does not have systemd.

 ```bash
 $ go get -d github.com/dtan4/ct2stimer